Capsize-Games/GameObjectPool/README.md

 Checking "Allow Unrestricted Grow" in the pool settings will prevent this error message and allow the pool to grow.

-**The example herein has Max Item Count set too low in order to show what happens when the pool is full.**
+**The example herein purposely has Max Item Count set too low in order to show what happens when the pool is full.**